anicholakos/complete_fxos_tutorial/source/episode02.rst

 -------------------

 Let us check out the application in action first.
 This will help you understand what we shall be achieving by the end of this blog post.
-While we follow tradition and would like to say “Hello World”, it will be good to go a bit beyond that.
+While we can follow tradition and would like to say “Hello World”, it will be good to go a bit beyond that.

 What we shall write is a mobile application that will give us details on the different ZIP codes in the United States.
 You enter a valid ZIP code in the application and it will give you the details of that ZIP code, including its state name, city name, longitude, and latitude.

 The mobile application makes use of an external Web service called `Zip Code Galore! <http://api.zippopotam.us>`__.
 This will also help demonstrate making